rss-translator/RSS-Translator/website/docs/en/translator.md

 > I have been using [OhMyGPT](https://www.ohmygpt.com?aff=FQcnRPCb) for a long time, it supports many mainstream models, the service is stable and inexpensive, it is highly recommended.
 > Invitation code: FQcnRPCb, both sides can get extra bonus.

+## Free Translators
+Based on [easytranslator](https://github.com/versun/easytranslator/) packaged with [UlionTse/translators](https://github.com/UlionTse/translators).
+Thank you very much.
+A collection of all major translation services, including but not limited to:
+- Google
+- DeepL
+- Alibaba
+- Bing
+- Baidu
+- DeepL
+- QQ Translate Smart
+- Sogou
+...
+Highly available translations through load balancing.
+Disadvantages: translation quality is pool, if you don't pursue high quality, you can choose this service!

 ## OpenAI
 Website: [openai.com/product](https://openai.com/product)